-- Demonstrate entry-level competencies by engaging in a theoretically informed process of evaluation, screening and intervention that is client-centered, culturally responsive, and occupation-based - d.
+- c.
+Demonstrate entry-level competencies by engaging in a theoretically informed process of evaluation, screening and intervention that is client-centered, culturally responsive, and occupation-based - d.
 Reflect the values and attitudes of the profession through ethical practice, social justice, and cultural responsibility - e.
 Identify issues related to culture that impact the delivery of OT services in a culturally diverse community - f.
-Influence policies, practice, and education by being advocates for occupational therapy for individuals, populations, organizations, including those who have been marginalized and underserved and for the profession - g.
-Honor the uniqueness of all clients through a non-judgmental relationship that celebrate diversity in cultural expression, age, ethno-racial heritage, sexual orientation, and religious practice - h.
+Influence policies, practice, and education by being advocates for occupational therapy for all individuals, populations, and organizations. - g.
+Honor the uniqueness of all clients through a non-judgmental relationship that fosters inclusivity and equal access. - h.
 Respect the trust granted by a client and appreciate the responsibility of consensual therapy by exercising sound clinical judgment - i.
 Develop partnerships with groups representing persons who are disabled in order to advocate for social justice and promote full participation in valued roles - j.
 Openly experience the perspective of different cultural groups with the global community